EndPointCorp/end-point-blog/2011/02/22/simple-wordpress-theme.html.md

-I’m a big fan of [WordPress](http://wordpress.org/).
+I’m a big fan of [WordPress](https://wordpress.org/).
 And I’m a big fan of building WordPress themes from the ground up.
 Why am I a big fan of building them from the ground up?
 Because...

-- It's very easy to setup and build if you plan to move to utilize WordPress's blog architecture for your site, but just have a set of static pages initially.
+- It’s very easy to setup and build if you plan to move to utilize WordPress’s blog architecture for your site, but just have a set of static pages initially.
 - It allows you to incrementally add elements to your theme from starting from the ground up, rather than cutting out elements from a complex theme.
 - It allows you to leave out features that you don’t need (search, comments, archives, listing of aticles), but still take advantage of the WordPress plugin community and core functionality.
 - The learning curve of WordPress APIs and terminology can be complicated.
-It's nice to start simple and build up.
+It’s nice to start simple and build up.

 Here are some screenshots from my simple WordPress theme in action, a site that contains several static pages.